derselbst/ANPV/README.md

 The goal is not to use new, fancy decoders that squeeze out every millisecond of decoding time.
 The goal is to keep the UI updated and responsive.

-Note: Designing a nice and modern user interface is not my strength.
-Also, this is not the focus of this work.
-If you want this, have a look at [photoqt](https://photoqt.org/).
+One note about TIFF files: There are so many possible subformats of TIFF, that it can be hardly tested all: Tile-based, strip-based, separate, planar, etc. Avoid using JPEG compressed TIFF files.
+JPEGs should be stored in JPEG files.
+TIFF files can also be multi-layered: The core assumption of ANPV is that one image file contains one and only one picture.
+Perhaps at different resolutions.
+Those artifically generated multi-layered TIFF files where each layer contains a different image are not considered to be a real world use-case.
+Hence, they are guaranteed to display correctly.
+In a multi-layered TIFF file, always the image with the biggest available resolution will be decoded.
+The smallest resolution image might be used as thumbnail preview.

 Also, this project is designed as **viewer**!
 A viewer does not support editing the images.
 If you want this, go for [Gwenview](https://userbase.kde.org/Gwenview) or [Gimp](https://www.gimp.org/).
+Designing a nice and modern user interface, on the other hand, is not my strength.
+It is not the focus of this work either.
+If you want this, have a look at [photoqt](https://photoqt.org/).